xqwen/dap/dap_src/README.md

 Simply run ``make`` to compile the executable named ``dap``.

-Run ``make static`` to complie an exectuble with static linked library.
+Run ``make static`` to compile an executable with static linked library.

 ## 2. Command-line Syntax